 Why is dog dental cleaning so expensive?

 It all comes back to the fact that a dog has to be put under general anesthesia in order to have an effective dental cleaning.
 It simply isn’t safe to have your dog’s teeth cleaned without putting her under.
 She might become frightened and try to run or even bite.
 This could injure her or the staff who are working on her.
 Therefore, it’s necessary to use general anesthesia and all of the monitoring equipment that goes with it.
 This in turn drives up the cost.
+You can often find affordable dog dental care near you, especially in major metropolitan areas.
+Here are some examples of prices you’d find for pet dental care in the Houston area.
+Some vets specialize in offering these services, and might be lower priced than your primary veterinarian.

 How often should you have your dog’s teeth cleaned?